Olethreutinae

 (NCBI-index: 1.594318)

-The Woodland Marble (Orthotaenia undulana) is very similar to the Common Marble (Celypha lacunana).
+The Woodland Marble (Orthotaenia undulana) is similar to the Common Marble (Celypha lacunana).
 The big difference is in the dark median band halfway up the forewing.
-With the Woodland Marble, this is a completely dark band, but with the Common Marble, the pre-median cream-white band runs through the dark cross band in the middle, like a kind of finger.
-Furthermore, the apical zone of the Woodland Marble is lighter in color and the dark markings are more prominent.
+With the Woodland Marble, this is an entirely dark band, but with the Common Marble, the pre-median cream-white band runs through the dark cross band in the middle, like a kind of finger.
+Furthermore, the apical zone of the Woodland Marble is lighter in colour, and the dark markings are more prominent.
 The larvae feed in leaves that are spun together.
-The flying period is in one generation from May to August and the wingspan is 15-20mm.
+The flying period is one generation, from May to August, and the wingspan is 15-20mm.
 Host plant: Birch, Honeysuckle, and Billberry.
 Dutch name: Woudbladroller.
 Frisian name:

 Flying period: